 The talk then turns to whether they should tell Benedick about Beatrice’s secret love for him.
-They all loudly declare (for Benedick to hear) that this is a bad idea, as Benedick is too proud to hear of Beatrice’s love without scorning her.
+They all loudly declare (for Benedick to hear) that this is a bad idea, because Benedick is too proud to hear about Beatrice’s love without scorning her.

 Certain that they’ve made it clear that 1) Beatrice loves Benedick, and 2) they don’t expect Benedick to be up to the challenge of being gentle enough to love Beatrice, their task is done.

 They go off to dinner, snickering to themselves that they surely have convinced Benedick that he must love the girl—for her sake, and to show his humility.